RayNovarina/blocmarks_signup_in_sessions_auth/README.md

 User Stories

-As a user, I want to sign up for a free account by providing a user name, password and email 	2 As a user, I want to sign in and out of Blocmarks 	2 As a user, I want to email a URL to Blocmarks and have it saved in the Blocmarks database 	3 As a user, I want to see an index of all topics and their bookmarks 	3 As a user, I want to create, read, update, and delete bookmarks 	2 As a user, I want to be the only one allowed to delete and update my bookmarks 	3 As a user, I want to "like and unlike" bookmarks created by other users 	2 As a user, I want to see a list of bookmarks on my personal profile that I've added or liked 	3

-Before you begin working on user stories, complete this project's Getting Started guide.
-Later user stories often rely on the completion of the former, therefore, work on them in the order prescribed.
-Wireframes
+2) As a user, I want to sign up for a free account by providing a user name, password and email 	2
+3) As a user, I want to sign in and out of Blocmarks 	2
+4) As a user, I want to email a URL to Blocmarks and have it saved in the Blocmarks database 	3
+5) As a user, I want to see an index of all topics and their bookmarks 	3
+6) As a user, I want to create, read, update, and delete bookmarks 	2
+7) As a user, I want to be the only one allowed to delete and update my bookmarks 	3
+8) As a user, I want to "like and unlike" bookmarks created by other users 	2
+9) As a user, I want to see a list of bookmarks on my personal profile that I've added or liked 	3

 These wireframes are meant to suggest a design, not dictate one.
 Wireframe 	Description